Miners are still working despite the annoying living…

-The old Bodie Mines are located in the hills surrounding the ghost town Bodie, called Bodie State Historic Park.
+The old Bodie Mines are located in the hills surrounding the ghost town of Bodie, called Bodie State Historic Park.
 They have all collapsed and are not open to the public.

-Bodie State Historic Park is located in high desert country of California; “It is located in the Basin Range of the Eastern Sierra Nevada Mountains, about 13 miles East of Highway 395 in central California.
+Bodie State Historic Park is located in the high desert country of California; “It is located in the Basin Range of the Eastern Sierra Nevada Mountains, about 13 miles East of Highway 395 in central California.
 The park is northeast of Yosemite, 13 miles east of Highway 395 on Bodie Road (Hwy 270), seven miles south of Bridgeport.